allenjiji/stremio-magnet-link-stream-addon/README.md

-# stremio-movie-magnet-addon
+# stremio-magnet-link-stream-addon
-This Addon fetch the magnetic link from a remote server and add streaming support for respective movies in Stremio
+This Addon fetch the magnet link from a remote server and add streaming support for respective movies in Stremio